As Russia sees tech brain drain, other nations hope to gain

 “The first wave – 50,000-70,000 people – has already left,” Plugotarenko told a parliamentary committee.

 Only the high cost of flights out of the country prevented an even larger mass exit.
-Another 100,000 tech workers nevertheless might leave Russia in April, Plugotarenko forecast.
+Another 100,000 tech workers nevertheless might leave Russia in April, Plugotarenko predicted.

 Konstantin Siniushin, a managing partner at Untitled Ventures, a tech-focused venture capital fund based in Latvia, said that Russian tech firms with international customers had no choice but to move since many foreign companies are hastily distancing themselves from anything Russia-related.